Taariq-Faker/IMAD-Assignment-/README.md

 ## Purpose:

-The purpose of the App is to provide the user the abilty to enter a time of day and recieve a reccomended meal for that specific time.
+The purpose of the App is to provide the user the ability to enter a time of day and receive a recommended meal for that specific time.
-For Example, if the user enter "morning" the app will display the reccomened meal for the morning.
+For Example, if the user enter "morning" the app will display the recommended meal for the morning.
 If the user enters a option which is not given the App will display a error message and prompt the user to re-enter a option

 ## Installation

 - Go to Github link and download the code
 - Extract the code into a folder on your desktop
 - Open up Android Studios and navigate to the file tab in the top left
 - Select the Open Project option
 - Navigate to where you extracted the files
 - Select the folder and click  open
 - The files will then be opened in Android Studios

 ## Features

-- Ability to genrate multiple Reccomendations
+- Ability to generate multiple Recommendations

-- Abilty to reset options
+- Ability to reset options

 ## Design Considerations
 - Minimalistic Design
 - Simple background image
 - Easy to navigate
 - Easy to understand

 ## Screenshots
 - Landing Page